GoGoKo699/Hopf-ansatz/README.md

 Hopf-Riemannian-BB
 ```

-These optimizers use the same cost-plus-Hopf-coordinate-gradient interface.
-The Hopf diagonal metric is used to lift coordinate gradients to state-sphere gradients, and trial states are moved on the normalized real state sphere.
+These modes use the same cost-plus-Hopf-coordinate-gradient interface.
+The Hopf diagonal metric is used to lift coordinate gradients to state-sphere gradients, and accepted states are mapped back to Hopf coordinates.

 ### Adam baselines